 - SIL 4: 10-5 < PFD < 10-4

-Here PFD is 'Probability of Failure on Demand' (This is a measure of safety unavailability and accounts for the unavailability due to hardware failures).
-Our approach is in line with the cross industry standards IEC 61508 and industry specific standards like IEC 61511 for process systems.
+PFD is 'Probability of Failure on Demand' (this is a measuring tool of safety unavailability and accounts for the unavailability due to hardware failures).
+Our approach is in line with the cross industry standard: IEC 61508 and industry specific standard like: IEC 61511 for process systems.

 - Maintenance Planning

-The most dangerous type of failures for safety systems are hidden failures.
+The most dangerous type of failure for safety systems are hidden failure.

 We use standard methods from probability theory to assess the probability of failure on demand for

-the safety systems and failure modes under consideration to develop maintenance/test plan which ensures
+the safety systems and failure modes under consideration to develop maintenance/test plan which ensure

-that the desired safety requirements (Required Availability) are satisfied.
+that the desired safety requirements (Required Availability) are complied.

 In some cases we also perform economic optimization (Cost-benefit Availability) within the boundary

-A number of different tools are used by us to determine the maintenance strategy needed to achieve the desired SIL levels such as: Fault Tree (CARA), Reliability Block Diagram (RAMA, PDS), Flow Diagram (RAMA, MIRIAM, MAROS), Reliability Assessment (ACE), Simulation (Extend).
-We also has a number of (generic) databases such as OREDA, PDS, EIREDA, T-book, ZEDB, Non-electronic Parts Reliability Data, Process Equipment Reliability Data etc. DNV also has experts who can assist to analyze and develop data.
+A number of different tools are used by us to determine the maintenance strategy needed to achieve the desired SIL levels such as: Fault Tree (CARA), Reliability Block Diagram (RAMA, PDS), Flow Diagram (RAMA, MIRIAM, and MAROS), Reliability Assessment (ACE), Simulation (Extend).
+We also have a number of (generic) databases such as OREDA, PDS, EIREDA, T-book, ZEDB, Non-electronic Parts Reliability Data, and Process Equipment Reliability Data, etc. DNV also has experts who can assist to analyze and develop data.